|

 way for you to realize that, in terms of your current behavior, you are being

-may not tell you exactly what the issue is, but it does give you the clue
+The dream may not tell you exactly what the issue is, but it does give you

-that, just as you can be driven like a passenger in a car, so your life is
+the clue that, just as you can be driven like a passenger in a car, so your

-being driven by some need outside your conscious awareness.
-Finding out what
+life is being driven by something outside your conscious awareness.
+Finding

-that need might be is the conscious task of
+out what that something might be is the conscious task of

 interpreting